JamFfm/PHMeasure/README.md

 - No problems known until now.
 - No stable values.
 They are runnining from small range from min to max.
 - Wrong spelling
+- I never used the probe so far.
+I have to do this next brewday.

 # Support